Single Parent's Guide to Online Support Groups and How to Reduce Common Stressors

 Child support does not create a safety net for many single-parent households.

-The average custodial single parent receives $287 monthly to cover food, shelter, education, and other necessary costs.
+The average custodial single parent receives $287 monthly for food, shelter, education, and other necessary costs.

 Unfortunately, $287 per month puts a small dent in the $233,610 lifetime cost of raising a child.